fzxx/FileImgSwap/README_EN.md

 <p align='center'>
 <a href=README.md>Chinese</a> | <a href=README_EN.md>EN</a>
 </p>
-[**FileImgSwap**](https://github.com/fzxx/FileImgSwap) is a tool that enables mutual conversion between files and PNG images.
+<span style="color: Blue;"><strong><a href="https://github.com/fzxx/FileImgSwap" style="color: inherit;">FileImgSwap</a></strong></span> is a tool that enables mutual conversion between files and PNG images.
 It supports encryption and image-seed (appending compressed packages) functions, allowing you to hide any file in a PNG image and restore the original file from the generated PNG image.

 ![](FileImgSwap.gif)